kromych/dbg_breakpoint/README.md

 that the value supplied after `brk` influences what to expect.

 For `__builtin_trap()`, `gcc` produces `brk #0x3e8`, `clang` generates `brk #1`.
-This library uses `0xf000` as the debuggers skip over the debug trap automatically in this case.
+This library uses `0xf000` as the debuggers on Windows and macOS skip over the debug trap automatically in this case by advancing the instruction pointer behind the curtain.